plausible/docs/docs/plausible-script.md

 ## Can I track visitors across my domain and subdomain?

-Yes, this is possible.
-If your landing page is on the main domain name (`yoursite.com`) and your app is on the subdomain (`app.yoursite.com`), you can add one site to your Plausible account and use the same snippet on both the domain name and the subdomain.
+Yes, seamless cross-subdomain tracking is possible.
+If your marketing landing page is on the main domain name (`yoursite.com`) and your app is on the subdomain (`app.yoursite.com`), you can add one site to your Plausible account (`yoursite.com`) and insert the same tracking snippet on both the domain name and the subdomain.
 This keeps the visitor session active between the main site and the subdomain.

-You can then set up [a custom event](custom-event-goals.md) or [a pageview goal](pageview-goals.md) on the action you wants to track on the subdomain.
+You can then set up [a custom event](custom-event-goals.md) or [a pageview goal](pageview-goals.md) on the actions you want to track on your site.
 This allows you to see the visitor journey end-to-end from the landing on the main domain name to a conversion on the subdomain.
 And the conversion on the subdomain will be attributed to the original referral source that brought the visitor to the main domain.
+No need to filter out internal referral sources.

 You can even display this user journey [in a funnel](funnel-analysis.md).

 There are two drawbacks with this approach: